 Student Day Trips to Penikese Island

 Penikese Day Trips are more than just a “field trip.”
 Natural and historic wonders abound on Penikese Island, which is a peaceful, unspoiled setting, far removed from modern distractions, where learning and discovery can be nurtured.
 The curriculum for any Penikese trip is customizable for each school.
-We support STEM (Science, Technology, Engineering, and Math)-focused and nature-based educational themes in particular, but we have also hosted art classes and a series of trips featuring a literature and social studies curriculum based on the young adult novel, Beyond the Bright Sea (addressing the history of the leper colony on Penikese).
+We support science-focused and nature-based educational themes in particular, but we have also hosted art classes and a series of trips featuring a literature and social studies curriculum based on the young adult novel, Beyond the Bright Sea (addressing the history of the leper colony on Penikese).

 Sample Day Trip Itinerary

 Depart Woods Hole dock (at Woods Hole Oceanographic Institution)